Typekit is now Adobe Fonts.

 Now that you have a headline on the artboard, you can change the way it looks in just a couple of clicks.
 Triple-click the text or drag across it to select the entire line.
-Use the Control panel at the top to change the font, style, and size.
+You can also place your cursor in the text and press Control+A (Windows) or Command+A (macOS) to select it.
+Use the Properties panel on the right to change the font, style, and size.

 Try adding a new font from the vast Adobe Typekit library included with your Adobe Creative Cloud membership.
-With your text selected, click the Font pull-down menu in the Control panel and click Add Fonts from Typekit.
+With your text selected, click the Font Family drop-down menu in the Properties panel under Character, and click Add Fonts from Typekit.

-Browse the dizzying variety of fonts, or filter your choices.
+Browse the huge variety of fonts, or filter your choices.
 For example, choose a Classification type, like Serif or Sans Serif.
 Or simply search for a font at the top.

-When you see a font you like, click Sync to add it to your computer.
+When you see a font style you like, click Sync to add it to your computer.